OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

 ### Client-side: Javascript and CSS {#client-side-javascript-and-css}

 The UI in OpenRefine for working with a project is coded in [the /main/webapp/modules/core/project.vt file](http://github.com/OpenRefine/OpenRefine/blob/master/main/webapp/modules/core/project.vt).
-The file is quite small, and that's because almost all of its content is to be expanded dynamically through the Velocity variables $scriptInjection and $styleInjection.
-So that your own Javascript and CSS files get loaded, you need to register them with the ClientSideResourceManager, which is done in the `/module/MOD-INF/controller.js` file.
+The file is quite small, and that's because almost all of its content is to be expanded dynamically through the Velocity variables `$scriptInjection` and `$styleInjection`.
+So that your own Javascript and CSS files get loaded, you need to register them with the ClientSideResourceManager, which is done in the /module/MOD-INF/controller.js file.
 See [the controller.js file in this sample extension code](http://github.com/OpenRefine/OpenRefine/blob/master/extensions/sample/module/MOD-INF/controller.js) for an example.

 In the registration call, the variable `module` is already available to your code by default, and it refers to your own extension.